FutureTPM/ROTed/README.md

 The first step to replicate the results is to set the clock frequency of all processors to the described values.
-There are two scripts in `utils/` which allows the user to read and set the current operating clock frequency.
+There are two scripts in `utils/` which allow the user to read and set the current operating clock frequency.
 The user should run `./utils/watch_cpufreq.sh` to get the available clock frequencies and `./utils/set_cpufreq.sh` to set one.